OutSystems/docs-howtos/src/development/data-grid/reactive/data-grid-react-api-ref.md

 ### GetSelectedRowsCount { #Client_GetSelectedRowsCount }

-Returns how many rows are selected on Grid.
+Returns the number of rows selected on the grid.

 **Inputs**